DigitalHistory/history-please/README.md

 # History please!
 :maple_leaf::maple_leaf::maple_leaf::maple_leaf::maple_leaf::maple_leaf::maple_leaf::maple_leaf::maple_leaf:

-This command line utility will give you a random hero from Canadian history.
+This command line utility will give you a random page about Canadian history.

 ## Installation
 First, [install node](https://nodejs.org/en/download/).
 Then, using the command line (terminal in Mac or Linux, Command Prompt or PowerShell in Windows), type: